psu13/mutable-states/content/Pancakes.md

 2. 2 teaspoons of baking powder.
 3. 2 teaspoons of sugar.
 4. 1 teaspoon of salt
+5. Grated nutmeg.
+Just slide that whole nutmeg over your microplane grater ten or fifteen times.
+This makes a *big* difference.

 <p>Mix this up with a whisk so that everything is combined very evenly.
 This is
 important.</p>